Studio Art Major - Thesis Track

 Oregon Preliminary Teaching Licensure in Art

-A student majoring in Studio Art must also complete a Secondary Education major with Licensure.
+Students who are also seeking an Oregon Preliminary Teaching License must also complete a Secondary Education major with Licensure.
 In order to complete the Secondary Education major, students should begin taking education courses no later than their sophomore year.
 The student must be advised by faculty in both majors.